stahir131/Intune-Add-RDP-users-to-Intune-devices/README.md

 **Add RDP Users to AzureAD-joined Devices**<br />

-This article covers how to add RDP users to AzureAD-joined devices<br />
+This article covers how to add RDP users to AzureAD-joined devices from the Intune admin portal<br />
 **Step1**: Login to Intune admin portal at https://intune.microsoft.com/#home<br />
 Select > **Endpoint security** > **Account Protection** > **Create policy**<br />
 Select the platform and select "**Local user group membership**" and create<br />